anshtyagi14/ec2nginxlbcloudwatch/README.md

 ### a.
 ALB Security Group:

+- Go to AWS Management Console and navigate to the EC2 dashboard.
+- On the left sidebar, under ‘Network & Security’, click ‘Security Groups’.
 - Click ‘Create security group’.
 - Name: alb-sg.
 Description: ALB Security Group.
 Select your VPC.
 - Inbound rule: Allow HTTP from 0.0.0.0/0.